tanaikech/goodls/README.md

     1. In order to download several files, a datafile including URLs using Standard Input and Pipe have gotten to be able to be inputted.

+* v1.0.2 (May 10, 2018)

+    1. Files with large size has gotten to be able to be used.
+        - In order to download files with large size (several gigabytes), files are saved by chunks.

 [TOP](#TOP)